Ubspy/dotfiles/readme-server.md

 ## SSL
 - If you're using a reverse proxy server like me, the following steps need to be completed on that VM instead of the one with Jellyfin installed.
-- You need to install certbot and another python3 nginx package: `apt install certbot python3-certbot-nginx`.
+- You need to install certbot, **DO NOT USE THE SYSTEM PACKAGE**, currently the certbot package for debian is extremely out of date, and is not the official installation method.
+- Install certbot by following [these instructions](https://certbot.eff.org/instructions?ws=nginx&os=pip).
 - Edit your crontab using `crontab -e` and add the following job: `echo "0 0 * * 0 certbot renew --quiet --no-self-upgrade --post-hook 'systemctl reload nginx'`
 - TODO: CHECK THIS
 - TODO: MAYBE UNCOMMENT /etc/cron.d/certbot